Skip to content

 It’s clear to see from any video footage of a similar style between the younger Hatton and his dad Ricky, which Matthew agrees on.

-“He’s obviously got an eye-catching style, similar to his father’s style really.
+“He’s obviously got an eye-catching style, which is really similar to his father’s style.
 Campbell is very keen to turn professional.
 He would turn professional tomorrow if we would let him.”

 Matthew doesn’t want to rush Campbell too soon, having felt he had turned pro quicker than he should have in his own amateur days.

 “I think Campbell needs a little bit more experience in the amateurs,” Hatton said.
-“One of my regrets as an amateur, I had a similar amount of bouts as Campbell has now.
+“One of my regrets as an amateur is I had a similar amount of bouts as Campbell has now.
 One of my regrets is I think I turned professional too soon really.

 “I think I should have got a bit more amateur experience behind me.
 We have got to learn from the past.

-“Campbell wants to turn professional,” the boxer-turned trainer explains.
-“But it’s all down to how he performs, how he looks in training, obviously the results.
+“Campbell wants to turn professional,” the boxer-turned-trainer explains.
+“But it’s all down to how he performs and looks in training, obviously the results.
 And the determination and dedication he shows outside of the ring.”

 Matthew believes it won’t take much longer for Campbell to eventually make the move to the professional game.

 “Campbell’s a very talented lad.
-He’s got a lot of natural physical advantages, strength, he hits hard.
+He’s got a lot of natural physical advantages and strength, and he hits hard.

-“He’s just got to keep working hard, show discipline outside if the ring as well as in it.
+“He’s just got to keep working hard and show discipline outside of the ring and in it.
 I’m sure it won’t be too long until Campbell is ready to turn professional, but he’s not quite there.”